puzzlet/WikiAtlas_scripts/README.md

 **Reprojection** of spherical coordinates is NOT done, the topojson files we provide are still in WGS 84 lat/long.

-If you use our topojson files, you must enable the reprojection of your choice at rendering.
+If you use our topojson files, you must fire the reprojection of your choice at rendering.
 ```javascript
 var path = d3.geo.path()
   .projection(d3.geo.albersUsa());
 ```
 See [Reproject shp/topojson : ways to reproject my data and comparative manual?](http://stackoverflow.com/questions/23086493/)

-## WikimapsAtlas parameters
+## _Wikimaps Atlas_ : running and parameters
+_Wikimaps Atlas_ is usually run using the `master.makefile`, which pass variables to sub-module makefiles.
+Modules can be ran independently as well.

-### Minimal
+### Master.makefile

-To map our demo area :

-    make -f master.makefile     # mapping default demo area.
+**Action:** When run, this `master.makefile` runs other layer-specialized sub-makefiles.
+These sub-makefiles download the GIS sources, process them, output topoJSON file(s) which `nodejs`, `jsdom`, and `D3js` code can convert into stand alone SVGs.

-To map an area of your choice, do something such :
+To map a test area, do :

     make -f master.makefile ITEM=France WEST=-5.8 NORTH=51.5 EAST=10.0 SOUTH=41.0

+Adapt these parameters to your needs.

-**Parameters:** minimal parameters are the `ITEM` name, used and title, and `WNES` geocoordinates of your target area.
+**Parameters:** minimal parameters are the `ITEM` name, used as title, and `WNES` geocoordinates of your target area.

 * `ITEM=`...  : name of the target/central geographic item, according to Natural Earth spelling.
 * `WEST=`...  : Western most longitude value of the frame to map.
 Accept integer between 90.0⁰ & -90.0⁰.